-- The coat needs to be returned to the store and the money returned to Darryl (or a second coat purchased for him). - Report needs to be made verbally to the supervisor, DDD, and legal guardian and a written report needs to be done.
+- The coat needs to be returned and the money returned to Darryl (or a second coat purchased for him). - Report needs to be made verbally to the supervisor, DDD, and legal guardian and a written report needs to be done.